macmacmac32/macmacmac32/README.md

 ### Hi, I'm Maciek

 Applied Computer Science student at Wrocław University of Science and Technology.
 I design products and build them with AI – from a sketch to an app that actually runs.
-None of my projects has a paying customer yet, but they all run, and I can explain every decision behind them.

 ### What I'm building

 **Cuzca** – a climbing gym platform for the Polish market
 A mobile app for climbers and a web admin panel for gym owners.
-Streaks as cairn piles, rewards as a chalk bag, rank tiers as rock strata, a competition mode designed around the judge.
+Streaks, rewards as a chalk bag, rank tiers, a competition mode designed around the judge.
 Expo / React Native · Next.js · Firebase
 → [Try me](cuzca.pl)

 ### Tools

-TypeScript · React · React Native / Expo · Next.js · Astro · Firebase · Cloudflare Pages
+Java · Python · MySQL/SQL · Firebase · Cloudflare Pages
-Figma · FigJam · Notion · Claude Code
+Figma · FigJam · Claude Code

 ### Outside the screen